clarkio/ttv-chat-bot/README.md

 Twitch TV chat reader to change the color of overlays loaded from streamelements and/or colors of internet connected lights via Azure Bot Service and Language Understanding AI (LUIS)

+> Join Clarkio live on Wednesdays at 10 AM ET and Fridays at 12:30 PM ET for the coding streams. https://twitch.tv/clarkio

 ## Getting Started

 1. `git clone git@github.com:clarkio/ttv-chat-light.git`